-Purston Infant School believes that PSHE and RHE should meet the needs of all pupils.
-Our school is committed to the provision of our education to all pupils and the differing needs of boys and girls.
-All staff are expected to give every pupil the chance to experience, participate and achieve the understanding of

-Relationships Education, equal time and provision will be allocated for all groups but there may be occasions where children with special educational needs (SEN) are given extra support.
+Purston Infant School believes that Relationships Education should meet the needs of all pupils.
+Our school is committed to the provision of Relationships Education to all pupils and the differing needs of boys and girls.
+All staff are expected to give every pupil the chance to experience, participate and achieve the understanding of Relationships Education, equal time and provision will be allocated for all groups but there may be occasions where children with special educational needs (SEN) are given extra support.
 The planning and organisation of teaching strategies will be consistently reviewed e.g. through consultation with teachers.

-6. Delivery of PSHE and RHE: Content, delivery and training Content:
+6. Delivery of RSE: Content, delivery and training

+Content: